lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 We care about sustainable growth and preserving independence.

 We want to encourage more of the online equivalent of "buy local" and mom & pop shops.
 We want to see more "Lunch Money"s in this world!

-This is inherently a different path than raising money or joining an accelerator meant to prep you for investments.

 ### Is this for me?